 We’d consider these the same thing for two reasons.
 For one, LinkedIn is both the biggest job board and the biggest professional social media network in the world.

-And for another, they share the same fundamental misalignment for hiring developers: developers don’t need them to find a job.
+And for another, they share the fundamental misalignment for hiring developers: developers don’t need them to find a job.
 According to Stack Overflow’s most recent developer survey, only 2.99% of American developers are unemployed and looking for work.

 Offshore consulting firms